Jesuit Missions of Chiquitos: Today

 A statue of Saint Peter at the main entrance of the church of San Xavier.

 Some Jesuit institutions still exist in the Chiquitania.
 For example, the towns of San Rafael de Velasco, San Miguel de Velasco, Santa Ana de Velasco and San Ignacio de Velasco have functioning town councils (cabildos), and the caciques and the sexton still retain their capacities.
 The majority of the population of the Chiquitania is staunchly Catholic; the Chiquitano cosmovision is now only a dimly understood mythology for its inhabitants.
 Between 1992 and 2009, the populations of San Xavier and especially Concepción tripled, and more than doubled in San Ignacio de Velasco, now the region's fastest-growing municipality.
 In other mission towns the population also increased, albeit on a smaller scale.
 As of 2011, San José de Chiquitos, San Xavier and Concepción have around 10,000 inhabitants each; and San Ignacio de Velasco, the largest town in the Chiquitania, has about 35,000 and is now boasts a campus of a national university.
 On the other hand, in Santa Ana de Velasco there are currently only a few hundred people.
-The remoter settlements of Santiago de Chiquitos and Santo Corazón are quite small as well.
+The more remote settlements of Santiago de Chiquitos and Santo Corazón are quite small as well.
 According to various sources, in Bolivia the number of ethnic Chiquitanos is between 30,000 and 47,000 of which less than 6,000 – mainly elderly people – still speak the original language.
 Only a few hundred are monolingual in the Chiquitano language.